Arizona HVAC License: How to Become an HVAC Contractor in Arizona

 It also increases your earning potential.

-What Is the Median Salary for an HVAC Professional in Arizona?
+What Is the Mean Salary for an HVAC Professional in Arizona?

 The annual mean wage for HVAC mechanics and installers in Arizona is $49,100, according to the U.S. Bureau of Labor Statistics.
 That’s a little lower than the Bureau says the national annual mean wage of $53,410 is for that type of employment.
 According to indeed.com, those salaries increase with experience and training and are as follows: